mxcl/PromiseKit/README.markdown

 /**
  * Returns a Promise that overlays a kitten image.
- * @return A Promise that will then a `UIImage *` object.
+ * @return A Promise that will `then` a `UIImage *` object.
  */
 - (Promise *)overlayKitten;

 @end
 ```

-It's crucially important to document your Promise methods [properly](http://nshipster.com/documentation/), because the result of a Promise can be any object type and your users need to be able to easily look up the types by ⌥ clicking the method.
+It's crucially important to document your Promise methods [properly](http://nshipster.com/documentation/), because subsequent `then`s are not strongly typed, thus the only clue the user has is how you named your method and the documentation they can get when **⌥** clicking that method.

 Consumers of your library would then include in their `Podfile`: